downloadpgm/spark_own_documentation/Spark starting services.md

 2) Any tables created using HiveQL’s CREATE TABLE will be placed in the /user/hive/warehouse directory on your default filesystem (either your local filesystem, or HDFS if you have a hdfs-site.xml on your classpath).

-## Configuring a Remote Hive metastore
+## Configuring a Remote Shared Hive metastore

 1) configure hive-site.xml file to access a remote Hive metastore setting following properties :